 Warm pintxos on the other hand, are made to order and usually contain more premium ingredients like steak and foie gras.
 They’re typically more expensive, around EUR 4 per piece.

-It’s fun going pintxos bar hopping on your own, but if you’d like to do it with a local guide, then you can book a pintxos tour through Get Your Guide.
+It’s fun bar hopping for pintxos in San Sebastian, but if you’d like to do it with a local guide, then you can book a pintxos tour through Get Your Guide.
 They can offer you tips and tidbits that you otherwise wouldn’t get on your own.

 1. Taberna Dakara Bi

-Taberna Dakara Bi was the very first pintxos bar we went to in San Sebastian.
+Taberna Dakara Bi was the very first bar we went to for pintxos in San Sebastian.
 I had read many glowing reviews about their sirloin steak with foie gras pintxos.
 People called it the best in the city so we wanted that to be our first taste of San Sebastian.

 We were the first customers to walk into their shop that morning so we got to see all their beautiful pintxos neatly lined up on the bar’s counter.
 What a gorgeous sight!